kurt-krueckeberg/kurt-krueckeberg.github.io/german_emigration_records.md

        **Contents:** Baden-Durlach and vicinity

-## Note to self: I have checked these sources up to RESUME at A

 -   [Amish immigrants of Waldeck and Hesse : a record of 263 immigrants, with a record of their descendants to those who were married by about 1865, plus historical records of Germany, shiplists, etc.](https://worldcat.org/title/29649380?oclcNum=29649380)

     **Author:** John M. Byler